pip/Octology/README.md

 # Octology
-An ontology based on organizing code and data at least initially into groups of 8.
+An ontology based on organizing everything by the number 8.

 This is basically a preview of version 0.0 of my development files.